-It is a drug composed of a mixture of dimethylpolysiloxane and silicon oxide, which are inert polymers that have surfactant properties.
+It is a drug composed of a mixture of dimethylpolysiloxane and silicon oxide, inert polymers with surfactant properties.

 Its administration is done orally.